mredigonda/hexaguard/README.md

 ### Problems:

+This list is a vastly incomplete list of problems:

 1. The separator string could appear as part of the output of the encryption algorithm, this would effectively break the program.
-2. There's no support for using the same passphrase for multiple files, one would get "lost"
+2. There's no support for using the same passphrase for multiple files, one would get "lost".
+3. Encrypting with this program is only lost-access-to-the-code away from forever losing whatever was encrypted.
+4. To the eyes of someone who knows, it would be trivial that there are actually two encrypted files stored next to each other.